 The program director or designee will consider what adjustments, if any, are needed in the school environment to enhance the target's sense of safety and that of others as well.
 One strategy that the program director or designee may use is to increase adult supervision at transition times and in locations where bullying is known to have occurred or is likely to occur.

-Within a reasonable period of time following the determination and the ordering of remedial and/or disciplinary action, the program director or designee will contact the target and/or the target’s parent/guardian to determine whether there has been a recurrence of the prohibited conduct and whether additional supportive measures are needed.
-If so, the program director or designee will work with appropriate school staff to implement them immediately.
+Within a reasonable period of time following the determination and the ordering of remedial and/or disciplinary action, the program director or designee will contact the target and/or the target’s parent/guardian to assess the target’s need for protection and determine whether there has been a recurrence of the prohibited conduct and whether additional supportive measures

 Collaboration with Families: